rickhowe/wrapwidth/README.md

 ![sample0](sample0.png)

 This plugin provides the *Wrapwidth* command to set a column at which a longer line will be visually wrapped.
-When `wrap` is on, this command inserts the required number of blank spaces as **virtual-text** at right edge of each screen line.
+When `wrap` is on, the required number of blank spaces are inserted as **virtual-text** at right edge of each screen line.

 ![sample1](sample1.png)